andresgmejiar/lbmech/cran-comments.md

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.

 There was one NOTE that is found only on Windows Server 2022, R-devel 64 bit: